JuliaFunctional/EnforcedTypeSignatureCallables.jl/README.md

 to restrict the allowed types of the callable argument to chosen subtypes of `CallableWithReturnType`.
 This includes `CallableWithTypeSignature`, so the entire type signature, except any keyword arguments, may be accounted for.

+For example, a `CallableWithReturnType{Float32}` is guaranteed to return a `Float32` value, if a value is returned.
+A `CallableWithTypeSignature{Float32, Tuple{Float32, Float32}}` additionally guarantees to only accept exactly two `Float32` values as positional arguments.